Carl Gehrts: Life

 Born in St. Pauli near Hamburg Gehrts, son of a Hamburg master painter, was the elder brother of the painters and illustrators Johannes Gehrts and Franz Gehrts.
 After attending the Hamburg Gewerbeschule in the evenings, where he was taught by Friedrich Heimerdinger, among others, he studied with the help of scholarships at the Kunstakademie Weimar under Ferdinand Brütt, Karl Gussow and Albert Baur from 1871.
 He followed his teacher Baur to Düsseldorf in 1876.
 There he worked as a history, landscape, portrait and genre painter.
 He was a friend of Emil Zeiß.
 He had close artistic contact with August Wittig, who taught sculpture at the Düsseldorf Academy of Arts, and in later years also with the illustrator Heinrich Otto.
 Gehrts found social connections in the circle of the writer Sophie Hasenclever, wife of the writer Richard Hasenclever and daughter of Friedrich Wilhelm von Schadow, as well as in the Malkasten, of which he was a member.
 In 1879 he married Anna Koettgen (1855–1901), the daughter of the painter Gustav Adolf Koettgen, a landscape painter and craftswoman who had become his private pupil from 1877.
 Gehrt's daughter Erna (1881–1957) married in her first marriage Hans Erich Hoesch (1881–1920), co-owner of the ironworks Eberhard Hoesch & Söhne, after whose death in second marriage Willy Hopp (1878–1957), factory owner and chairman of the supervisory board of the Hoesch AG.

-His private studio was in his home, the Villa Waldfrieden in the Düsseldorf suburb of Rath, which he had had built by the Düsseldorf architect Carl Wilhelm Schleicher.
+His private studio was in his home, the Villa Waldfrieden in the Düsseldorf suburb of Rath, which he had built by the Düsseldorf architect Carl Wilhelm Schleicher.
 Gehrts was a popular and busy artist until he died of a nervous condition at the Schumannhaus Bonn in Endenich near Bonn in 1898 at the age of 45.